jiyu3/DR/README.md

 ## Intro

 A lot of creative works don't have a license.
 It's inefficient because licensee should request permission every time they want to use it.
-It may be difficult to find licensers, if they're found, they don't want to negotiate because artists don't prefer such a non-creative stuff, and they're too poor to hire good agent.
+It may be difficult to find licensors, if they're found, they don't want to negotiate because artists don't prefer such a non-creative stuff, and they're too poor to hire good agent.

 We already have [Creative Commons](https://creativecommons.org/) and [Doujin Mark(Japanese)](https://commonsphere.jp/doujin-license-1/), but it's not well-custormised for business.